AWAKENING THE DIVINE MOTHER WITHIN

 Cultural Significances

-Around the world, the Divine Mother is celebrated in many forms and depictions, highlighting the deep connection people have with their spiritual self and the innate power that creation holds.
-Below are are few representations that I found to be of interest.
+Across the world, the Divine Mother is celebrated in many forms and depictions, highlighting the deep connection people have with their feminine self and the innate power that creation holds.

 Indigenous cultures often view the Earth as the ultimate maternal figure.
 Many Australian First Nation groups view the land as a nurturing, life giving mother figure.
 The land provides everything needed for survival and Aboriginal people have a deep spiritual connection to it.
 The land is also seen as a teacher of traditional knowledge and lore.
 Native American tribes speak of "Grandmother Earth" as a vital life source that nurtures and sustains all beings.
 This notion emphasises the concept that nature embodies essential feminine characteristics of creation, interconnectedness and stewardship.